FREE SHIPPING on orders of $85 or more

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Ridler include Ridler, Riddler, Ridlar, Riddlar and others.

-More information is included under the topic Early Ridler Notables in all our PDF Extended History products.
+More information is included under the topic Early Ridler Notables in all our PDF Extended History products and printed products wherever possible.

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Ridler or a variant listed above:

-Ridler Settlers in the United States in the 19th Century
+Ridler Settlers in United States in the 19th Century

 The Ridler Family Crest was acquired from the Houseofnames.com archives.
 The Ridler Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.